DeanDodds/milestoneproject4/README.md

   STRIPE_WH_SECRET = os.getenv('STRIPE_WH_SECRET', '')

 ```
-4. now to connect to a postgres database, install
+4. Now to connect to a postgres database, install
 ```
   pip3 install gunicorn
   pip3 install dj_database_url
   pip3 install psycopg2-binary
 ```
-5. add them to the requirements.txt file
+5. Add them to the requirements.txt file
 ```
 pip3 freeze > requirements.txt
 ```
-6. On heroku in the resouces tab, in the add-ons search bar search for heroku POSTGES, Click the link.
+6. On HEROKU, in the resouces tab, in the add-ons search bar, search for HEROKU POSTGES, Click the link.
 Leave it on the Hobby Dev setting and click provision.
 7. Go to the config vars in the settings tab and copy the DATABASE_URL
-8. add your DATABASE_URL to your env.py file
+8. Add your DATABASE_URL to your env.py file
 9. In your settings.py add
 ```
   DATABASES = {
     import dj_database_url
       'default': dj_database_url.pares(os.environ.get('DATABASE_USER'))
 ```
-10. to populate the database run migrations
+10. To populate the database run migrations
 ```
   python3 manage.py migrate
 ```
-11. now push to git hub
+11. Now push to git hub
 ```
 git push
 ```